Civil partnership in the United Kingdom: Northern Ireland and Scotland

 Civil partnerships became available to opposite-sex couples in Northern Ireland on 13 January 2020.
 This change came at the same time as the UK Government issued regulations extending same-sex marriage to Northern Ireland.
-The Scottish Government introduced legislation allowing opposite-sex civil partnerships to the Scottish Parliament on 30 September 2019, and the bill passed the parliament by a vote of 64–0 on 23 June 2020.
+The Scottish Government introduced legislation allowing opposite-sex civil partnerships to the Scottish Parliament on 30 September 2019, and the bill passed by a vote of 64–0 on 23 June 2020.
 It received royal assent on 28 July 2020 and has been in effect since 1 June 2021.